-Implant supported dentures function much like natural teeth, which means they’ll be able to withstand pressure exerted from chewing.
+Implant-supported dentures function much like natural teeth, which means they’ll be able to withstand the pressure exerted from chewing.
 Steak?
 Corn on the cob?
 No problem.
-By choosing implant supported dentures, you’ll be able to continue eating your favorite foods.
+By choosing an appliance supported by dental implants, you’ll be able to continue eating your favorite foods.

 As long as you take care of your teeth, there’s no reason why your permanent dentures can’t last for decades.
-Be sure to see your dentist every 6 months for a teeth cleaning and oral examination.
-During your appointment, our dental implant dentist will be able to monitor your oral health and make sure your implants last for years to come.
+You just need to take excellent care of your smile.
+Be sure to schedule an appointment with us every 6 months to get your teeth professionally cleaned and examined.

-Many of our patients appreciate that they’re able to continue eating their favorite foods with implant supported dentures.
-Unlike dentures that slip, implant supported dentures are anchored to your jawbone.
+You can continue to eat your favorite foods with dental implants.
+Unlike dentures that slip, dental implants are anchored to your jawbone.
 While you can easily correct slipping dentures by biting down gently and swallowing, many of our patients would prefer to avoid this hassle altogether. allow you to eat with confidence.

 It takes time to learn how to speak around dentures without lisping.
-Fortunately, implant supported dentures function like natural teeth so you won’t have to relearn how to speak.
+Fortunately, permanent dentures function like natural teeth so you won’t have to relearn how to speak.
 These permanent dentures are anchored to your jawbone so you can talk to friends, family, and co-workers with confidence.

-Dentures can look fake if they’re made of inexpensive materials.
-In comparison, implant supported dentures look and feel like natural teeth.
+Implant-supported dentures look and feel like natural teeth.
 You’ll be able to appreciate your beautiful healthy smile the next time you brush your teeth or take your next selfie.
-Make sure you maintain a healthy oral hygiene routine and continue seeing your dentist every 6 months for preventive care.
+Make sure you practice good oral hygiene and continue seeing our dentists every 6 months for preventive care.

 Better Oral Health

-If you’ve recently lost a tooth, your first call should be to our dental implant dentist.
-We can help you determine whether are right for you.
+If you’ve recently lost a tooth, your first call should be to our office.
+We can help you determine whether implant-supported dentures are right for you.
 To be a candidate for dental implant surgery, you must have sufficient bone density in your jaw to support the implants.
-You must also have a healthy immune system to undergo surgery.
+You must also have a healthy immune system to undergo the dental implant procedure.